Pink’s was the largest producer of jam and marmalade in the world by the late nineteenth century.

-By 1894, E & T Pink was the largest manufacturer of jam in the world, with an average production of 40 tons per day.
+E & T Pink was the largest manufacturer of jam in the world by 1894, with an average production of 40 tons per day.
 He controlled a twelfth of the British tapioca market.
-By the late nineteenth century, E & T Pink claimed to be by far the largest manufacturer of marmalade in the world.
+E & T Pink also claimed to be by far the largest manufacturer of marmalade in the world by the late nineteenth century.

-Thomas Pink was a highly-gifted engineer: he designed the machinery at his pepper mills himself; in 1894 they ground sixteen tons of pepper a week, and Pink controlled an eighth of the British pepper trade.
+Thomas Pink was a highly-gifted engineer: he designed the machinery for his pepper mills himself; he ground sixteen tons of pepper a week by 1894, and controlled an eighth of the British pepper trade.

-Pink was the first British businessman to dictate his correspondence by phonograph.
-By 1894 he conducted the majority of his business through the newly-invented telephone.
-A strong Conservative, Pink was knighted in 1904.
+Pink was innovative; he was the first British businessman to dictate his correspondence by phonograph.
+He conducted the majority of his business through the newly-invented telephone by 1894.
+A keen Conservative, Pink was knighted in 1904.